NguyenThanhLong264/nhanh-vn/README.md

 ## Database

 The application uses SQLite to store mappings between Nhanh.vn orders and CareSoft deals.
 The database is automatically created and managed by the application.
+This feature is use for update deals if it already exsit.

 ## Troubleshooting